 Fruits are ready to harvest from mid-September to mid-October, and ‘Comice’ is considered a low-chill cultivar with 200 to 600 chill hours required.
-Hardy in Zones 4-9, this variety requires cross pollination from other mid-season bloomers.
+Hardy in Zones 4 to 9, this variety requires cross pollination from other mid-season bloomers.

 Container trees can be purchased from Nature Hills Nursery.